Math 160: Chapter 6/7 Study Guide

 - A bag contains different types of bills.
 Find the probability of a randomly selected bill being

 of a particular kind.
 Find the probability of the second bill being of a particular kind if you

-don't know what it was.
+first, but don't know what it was.

 - Bayesian problem.
 Create a joint probability distribution from the information given.
 Then

 find some probabilities.
 Some of the probabilities are marginals, some are joint, some are